vlayer-xyz/vlayer/book/src/appendix/architecture/prover.md

 `HostEvmEnvFactory` uses a `CachedMultiProvider` to fetch necessary data (such as block headers) and create new `EvmEnv` instances on demand.

-#### On the Guest
+#### On Guest

-On the Guest, `CachedEvmEnv` is created using [`from_envs`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L49).
-This function takes a pre-populated cache of `EvmInstances` (created on the Host) and initializes factory field with [`NullEvmEnvFactory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L17).
+On Guest, `CachedEvmEnv` is created using [`from_envs`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L49).
+This function takes a pre-populated cache of `EvmEnv` instances (created on Host) and initializes factory field with [`NullEvmEnvFactory`](https://github.com/vlayer-xyz/vlayer/blob/main/rust/services/call/engine/src/evm/env/cached.rs#L17).

 `NullEvmEnvFactory` is a dummy implementation that returns an error when its `create` method is called.
-This is acceptable because, in the Guest context, there is no need to create new environments, we are only using cached ones.
+This is acceptable because, in Guest context, there is no need to create new environments — only the cached ones are used.

 ### Verifying data